Superego-Agent/superego-lgdemo/memory-bank/progress.md

-# Progress: Superego LangGraph Agent (As of 2025-04-09 Evening)
+# Progress: Superego LangGraph Agent (As of 2025-04-09 Late Evening)

 ## 1. What Works / Completed